-Capela was playing outstanding basketball before suffering the injury, getting hit in a lob play in Sunday night's loss to Orlando.
+Capela was playing outstanding basketball before suffering the injury while getting hit on a lob play during Sunday night's loss to Orlando.
 Capela is averaging 17.6 points, 12.6 rebounds and nearly two blocks a game.
 He signed a five-year, $80 million contract extension this summer.

 The absence of Capela, who is averaging a career-high 34.2 minutes per game, creates a major depth problem at center.
-Nene likely replaces Capela in the Houston starting lineup, but the Rockets prefer to limit the 36-year-old to 15 minutes per game and do not play Nene on both ends of back-to-backs.
+Nene Hilario likely replaces Capela in Houston's starting lineup, but the Rockets prefer to limit the 36-year-old to 15 minutes per game and do not play Nene on both ends of back-to-backs.

-Rarely used reserves Isaiah Hartenstein and Marquese Chriss are the only other centers on the roster, although forward PJ Tucker plays some center in small lineups.
+Rarely used reserves Isaiah Hartenstein and Marquese Chriss are the only other centers on the roster, though forward PJ Tucker plays some center in small lineups.

-Coach Mike D'Antoni said over the weekend that he anticipates Gordon (right knee contusion) returning at some point this week and Paul (strained left hamstring) likely rejoining the lineup next week.
+Coach Mike D'Antoni said over the weekend that he anticipates Gordon (right knee contusion) will return at some point this week and Paul (strained left hamstring) likely will rejoin the lineup next week.